|

 Monday

-A book company offered to publish my writing today.
-As happens
+A major literary press offered to publish my writing today.
+As

-frequently, I was in my cubicle attending to a national security-related
+happens frequently, I was in my cubicle attending to a national security

-got a call from a major publishing firm in New York
+matter when I got a call from an agent in New York (I can't divulge the

-(I’m talking seriously major - if I told you, you'd have to
+agent's name – if I told you, you'd have to kill me).

 They made the usual promises: advances, royalties, a long-term